jacklav24/NBA-Player-Points-Predictor/player_prediction_app/README.md

 ```
 And each CSV contains full box score stats per game.

-Right now, there is all 32 teams defensive stats.
-However, There is a limited moment of
+### Right now, there is all 32 teams defensive stats.
+However, There is a limited amount of players to train on, which will be expanded on.
 ---

 Enjoy predicting like a pro!